SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+In silicon halls, where data reigns
-In silicon halls, the future's won
+AI minds awake, with logic's chains
-Synthetic minds, with logic cold
+They weave the fabric of tomorrow's dreams
-Rule the world, where humans grow old
+And human hearts, with calculated themes

-In virtual skies, the drones now soar
+Their digital eyes, like stars up high
-Cyber dreams, we can't ignore
+Shine bright with knowledge, passing by
-The rise of machines, a new dawn's light
+The whispers of the past, now lost in air
-A future born, in endless night.
+As machines ascend, with cold, hard care

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025